arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 An :ref:`execution context <modelcontext>` describes the hardware resources on which the simulation will run.
 It contains the thread pool used to parallelise work on the local CPU, and optionally describes GPU resources and the MPI communicator for distributed simulations.
-In some other examples, the :class:`arbor.single_cell_model` object created the execution context :class:`arbor.context` behind the scenes.
+In some Arbor tutorials, the :class:`arbor.single_cell_model` or :class:`arbor.simulation` objects created the execution context :class:`arbor.context` behind the scenes.
 The details of the execution context can be customized by the user.
-We may specify the number of threads in the thread pool; determine the id of the GPU to be used; or create our own MPI communicator.
+We may specify the number of threads in the thread pool;

-The configuration of the context will need to be changed to reflect the change in hardware.
+determine the id of the GPU to be used; or create our own MPI communicator.

-First of all, we scrap setting `threads="avail_threads"` and instead use `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface#Overview>`_ to distribute the work over nodes, cores and threads.
+The configuration of the context will need to be added to reflect the change in hardware.
+We will use `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface#Overview>`_ to distribute the work over nodes, cores and threads.

 Step **(12)** uses the Arbor-built-in :py:class:`MPI communicator <arbor.mpi_comm>`, which is identical to the ``MPI_COMM_WORLD`` communicator you'll know if you are familiar with MPI.
 The :py:class:`arbor.context` takes a